Kim Kardashian reveals her son was diagnosed with vitiligo

 During the episode, she also spoke candidly about her four children’s physical health, noting that they all “have a little bit of eczema.”

 Since revealing her diagnosis in 2011, Kardashian has remained open about her psoriasis, which is “a skin disease that causes a rash with itchy, scaly patches, most commonly on the knees, elbows, trunk and scalp,” as noted by the Mayo Clinic.
-During her appearance on SHE MD, she recalled one experience when her psoriasis flare-up was “covering [her] face”, right before the 2022 Met Gala.
+Speaking on SHE MD, she recalled one experience when her psoriasis flare-up was “covering [her] face” right before the 2022 Met Gala.

 “When I started to get a little bit desperate was when it started to cover my face, and there was a spot really close to my eye, and it would just burn a little bit,” she explained.
 “I remember I had the Met Ball coming up that week and it was covering my face.”